Pakistan–Turkey relations: Syrian conflict

 In 2020, both the Iranian and Turkish government were claimed to be recruiting Pakistani mercenaries to fight for their individual causes in Syria.
 The Iranian regime was claimed to be recruiting somewhere from 900-1200 Pakistani fighters trained by the Iranian armed forces while Turkey's government was set to recruit some 1400 militants, also from Pakistan, to assist the Turkish government fighting against opposing sides.
 These two opposing groups of Pakistani mercenaries were set to fight one another in Syria.

 An unnamed Turkish military official claimed that more than 50 Pakistani militants were killed by Turkish armed forces that were fighting for the Iranian side.

+Mecca Joint Defence Agreement

+On 7 August 2026, Pakistan, Saudi Arabia and Turkey signed the Mecca Joint Defence Agreement in Mecca, Saudi Arabia.
+The agreement was signed by Pakistani Prime Minister Shehbaz Sharif, Saudi Crown Prince and Prime Minister Mohammed bin Salman, and Turkish President Recep Tayyip Erdoğan.
+It established a framework for trilateral defence cooperation and mutual security.
+Under the agreement, an armed attack against any one of the three countries is to be regarded as an attack against all three.
+The agreement is intended to strengthen collective deterrence and defence cooperation among the three states.
+It does not, however, specify an automatic military response or establish an integrated military command comparable to that of NATO.

+The agreement was concluded amid heightened security tensions in the Middle East and followed an expansion of Strategic Mutual Defence Agreement between Pakistan and Saudi Arabia.
+Pakistan had previously deployed fighter and support aircraft to Saudi Arabia in April 2026 under a bilateral strategic joint defence agreement.
+Pakistani officials described the trilateral agreement as defensive in nature and said it could remain open to participation by other countries.
+The agreement has been compared by some commentators with NATO's collective-defence principle, although analysts have noted differences in the three countries' strategic priorities and military structures.
+The agreement also marked an expansion of Pakistan–Turkey defence relations beyond their established bilateral cooperation.

 Aid exchange

 In the aftermath of the 2005 Kashmir earthquake, Turkey stepped up its efforts to help the Pakistani people of the affected areas.
 Turkey announced a package of $150 million for the quake-hit people.
 The Turkish aid organization Kizilay also constructed a mosque in Pakistan's azad Kashmir region bordering Indian Jammu & Kashmir.
 The mosque is being built in the Ottoman Style in Pakistan's Bagh District.

 Pakistan supplied Turkey with aid during the 1999 earthquake and during the 2011 Van earthquake.